The Products and Supplements

 Royal Canin HE for dogs and cats:

-I'm not quite sure why this high fat diet works so well at helping pets with diarrhea and inflammation of the bowel but it does.
-This diet is amazingly effective as a treatment as well as a long term diet.
+I'm not quite sure why this high energy diet works so well at helping pets with diarrhea and inflammation of the bowel but it does.
+This diet is amazingly effective as a treatment as well as a long term diet for pets with frequent GI problems.

 Royal Canin HE is available in dry and canned for both dogs and cats.